sarounds/w2anim/INSTALLATION.md

 Start by opening Strawberry Perl's text interface.
 Check the Start menu for a new item-- it is probably labelled "Perl (command line)."
-I added a shortcut to my tray for future use.
+I added a shortcut to my taskbar for future use.

 New modules can be installed in Strawberry Perl, and indeed in most Perl distributions, by using the "cpanm" command.
 It's really simple, but pay